openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 1. Plug in headphones or speakers to green audio output to monitor output.
 1. Alternativelty, connect USB2XLR adapter to computer, and connect XLR inputs to source and outputs to transmitter.
 1. Plug in RJ45 to a network with a router handing out DHCP IP addresses.
-1. The above noted components should be attached before booting up the computer.
+1. The above noted components must be attached before powering up the computer.
-1. Boot up.
+1. Boot.
 Change the default password ('obsuser').

 ### Set locale and adjust audio levels
-After login, the Player may be configured using a browser interface, accessible from an icon of the Desktop.
-This Dashboard is also secured by a user/password ('admin'/'admin').
-Open the Dashboard, set up SGC codes for your alerting locale.
+1. Open Dashboard from desktop icon.
+Be sure to save changes on each tab before restarting.
-Set audio modes, and enable Audio In if passing audio from an external source.
+1. On the `Audio Visualization` tab, enable Audio In if passing audio through from an external source.
+Save changes.
+1. On the `Emergency Alerts` tab, set up SGC codes for your alerting locale.
+Save changes.
-Restart the Player (using the Restart button on the Dashboard).
+1. Restart the Player (using the Restart button on the Dashboard).
+If signal is present, the output should be audible.
-Adjust output levels using alsamixer.
+1. Adjust output levels using alsamixer.
 __NOTE: If source signals are "hot", some form of input signal attentuation may be required.__